Program Requirements and Opportunities

 For more information, visit the Catalog Homepage to view the current content.
 To view Catalogs from previous academic years, visit the Catalog Archives page.

 Bryn Mawr German and German Studies is a Bi-College Department with Haverford German.
-By drawing on the expertise of the German faculty at both colleges, the Department has established an interdisciplinary German Studies program that lays the foundation for a critical understanding of German-speaking cultures in their contemporary global context and their political, social, and intellectual history.
-Our program investigates the role and global reach of German language, literature, and culture to understand urgent and essential questions of the past and the present.
-We explore the diverse voices, perspectives, disciplines, and narratives that have emerged from and shape German-speaking regions and their role in the world today.
+By drawing on the expertise of the faculty at both colleges, the Department has established an interdisciplinary German Studies program.
+Our program investigates the role and global reach of German language, literature, and culture to understand the essential questions of the past and the present.
+We explore the diverse voices, perspectives, disciplines, and narratives that have emerged from and shape German-speaking regions and their relevance in the world today.

-Students who pursue a course of study in German gain valuable communication skills, intercultural competency, and media literacy essential for all academic areas and professional goals in the twenty-first century.
-Graduates of the program enjoy careers in law, medicine, academia, translation, public policy, education, journalism, government/foreign service, scientific research, and more.
-Students interested in other social sciences and STEM fields profit from growing their language and intercultural communicative skills to access academic and professional opportunities and resources in German speaking countries.
+Students who pursue a course of study in German gain valuable communication and critical thinking skills for the challenges of the twenty-first century.
+Graduates of our program enjoy careers in law, medicine, translation, public policy, education, and more.
+Students interested in the social sciences and STEM fields profit from growing their language and intercultural communicative skills to access opportunities in German-speaking countries.

-A thorough knowledge of German is required for our majors and minors.
-Our language instruction challenges students from the elementary level to become critical consumers of authentic media and skilled in all modes of communication.
-Courses at the 200 level explore a variety of topics while concurrently deepening critical writing and reading skills across all genres, and presentational skills.
-At the 300 level, students embark on intensive studies of key topics, themes, and authors.
-Cross-disciplinary course offerings reflect both the breadth and depth of our curriculum, expertise of our faculty, and support the academic and professional goals of our students.
-German majors can and are encouraged to take courses and cultivate interests in interdisciplinary areas, such as anthropology, comparative literature, film, gender and sexuality studies, growth and structure of cities, health studies, international studies, history, history of art, music, museum studies, philosophy, history of science, and political science that engage with German thought.
-Courses offered in the program draw on these and related topics in the German-speaking context from the premodern to the present.
+Our language instruction challenges students from the elementary level to become skilled in all modes of communication.
+Upper-level courses explore a variety of topics while deepening their critical writing, reading, and presentational skills.
+Cross-disciplinary course offerings reflect the breadth and depth of our curriculum and support the academic and professional goals of our students.
+German majors are encouraged to take courses and cultivate interests in interdisciplinary areas that engage with German thought.

 College Foreign Language Requirement